 and he will give you the desires of your heart.

 He will bring forth your righteousness as the light,

 and your justice as the noonday. ~Psalm 37:4-7, ESV

-In my next post, I’ explain in detail how I crushed my goals and how you can blow your 2017 goals out of the water too.
+In my next post, I explain in detail how I crushed my goals and how you can blow your goals out of the water this year too.

 PS Join me in the next post where I’ll explain my remnant “Upholder” tendencies and why I didn’t accomplish some of my personal (read: body) goals.
 You’ll learn about the personality quiz too – be sure to sign up for email so you don’t miss any other important posts (you’ll also receive my Wife and Mommy Survival Kit)!

 Mulling over goal inspiration?

 Here’s a word from me to you on setting kingdom goals!